Expertise

 Experience

 Chris represents clients in a range of serious international personal injury cases.
-Over the past decade, Chris has recovered almost £50m in damages for his clients.
+Since joining Stewarts in 2013, Chris has recovered almost £95m in damages for his clients.
+Some of Chris’ case highlights include:

-He represented the claimant in Lackey v (1) Mallorca Mega Resort SL and (2) Generali [2019] EWHC 1028 (QB), successfully establishing jurisdiction against both the hotel and its insurer in the English courts.
+Lackey v (1) Mallorca Mega Resort SL and (2) Generali [2019] EWHC 1028 (QB), representing Bonnie Lackey following the spinal cord injury she sustained a wave pool in Mallorca, Spain, successfully establishing jurisdiction against both the hotel and its insurer in the English courts.

-In the ongoing case of MXN v Amlin Insurance, Chris has recently obtained judgment from the High Court for a substantial interim payment to fund his client’s accommodation needs in a claim subject to Belgian law.
+The ongoing case of MXN v Amlin Insurance, where Chris obtained judgment from the High Court for a substantial interim payment to fund his client’s accommodation needs in a claim subject to Belgian law.

-In Cummings v Beijing Capital Airlines Co.
-Ltd (2022) Chris successfully defeated a challenge to jurisdiction by the Chinese based defendant for his client who suffered a career-ending injury whilst working as a pilot in China.
+Cummings v Beijing Capital Airlines Co.
+Ltd, where Chris successfully defeated a challenge to jurisdiction by the Chinese based defendant for his client who suffered a career-ending injury whilst working as a pilot in China.

-In McBee v Zurich Insurance UK plc.
-(2021), Chris represented a resident of South Carolina who suffered life-changing injuries in a road traffic accident while visiting England.
+McBee v Zurich Insurance UK plc., where Chris represented a resident of South Carolina who suffered life-changing injuries in a road traffic accident while visiting England.
 The case involved arguments on applicable law and jurisdiction.

 Recognition